Dealing with PTSD over the holidays

 If you stop to think about it, the time of year or the expectations of other people can’t dictate your mood or the level of your emotional and mental health.
 Putting decorations up is not a magic fix for trauma and a Bank Holiday Monday is not a signal for your PTSD or C-PTSD to ‘take a day off’.
 In fact, having your normal routine disrupted and no work to distract you can be destabilising.

 So, the first step in coping with PTSD or C-PTSD during seasonal ‘high days and holidays’ is to accept that you may not approach these occasions the same way others do.
 Or indeed, the same way as you did before your traumatic experience.

 Give yourself permission to understand the recovery process from PTSD or C-PTSD, rather than kicking yourself for not being festive enough!

 So why can holidays cause added pressure for people with PTSD?

 There are a variety of reasons why someone with PTSD or C-PTSD might struggle more over the holidays, but understanding and accepting them may help you to relieve some of the guilt, added pressure and expectations – as you’re not alone in feeling this way!

-- Many people with PTSD and C-PTSD are also ‘grappling with chronic physical health issues, too .
-They’re going to be in pain, sick or exhaustion — wanting to engage, but unable’ and this can cause deep sadness and regret at missed opportunities.
+- Chronic Physical Health Challenges: Many people with PTSD and C-PTSD also have chronic physical health issues, experiencing pain, sickness, or exhaustion, leading to sadness and regret at missed opportunities.

 Being lonely in a crowd… or at home